ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 1. Complete the pull request once all required checks are successful.
 1. That's it!

-# Synchronizing / Promoting Configs
+# Synchronize / Promote Configs
 This section contains additional information on how changes can be promoted between environments.

 Changes to `infra` repos will only be applied to GCP when the `configsync` repo is updated.
 The concept is similar for all repos